dialogic-godot/test-project/Readme.md

 # Dialogic Test Project

-The goal of this project is have a lot of resources and timelines to test Dialogic.
+The goal of this project is to have a lot of resources and timelines to test Dialogic.

 The version of Dialogic should be the one in https://github.com/coppolaemilio/dialogic/tree/main.